-- Support legislation and/or rules which enhances fire-rescue and emergency services agencies in the recruitment and retention of Firefighters, Emergency Medical Technicians, and Paramedics. - Support the delivery of a combined EMT/ FIREFIGHTER Curriculum and the access to grant funds for students. - Support an increase in dedicated funding provided for the Florida State Fire College, while protecting existing funding sources, including the established Trust Funds. - Support legislation and rules to achieve a tobacco-free fire service. - Support legislation, rule, and funding that seeks to prevent or reduce the impact of cancer in firefighters. - Support legislation, rule and funding that seeks to prevent or reduce the impact of mental illness and post-traumatic stress in firefighters. - Support legislation, rule, and funding to make our fire service members safer and better prepared to deal with the emerging threat of active shooters / hostile events and public health emergencies. - Support the ability of our members to obtain classes, training, and continuing education credits through an online medium where that training methodology can be effective.
+- Support legislation and/or rules which enhances fire-rescue and emergency services agencies in the recruitment and retention of Firefighters, Emergency Medical Technicians, and Paramedics. - Support legislation that will provide an exemption from the out of state tuition requirements for firefighter, EMT, and paramedic students. - Support an increase in dedicated funding provided for the Florida State Fire College, while protecting existing funding sources, including the established Trust Funds. - Support legislation and rules to achieve a tobacco-free fire service. - Support legislation, rule, and funding that seeks to prevent or reduce the impact of cancer in firefighters. - Support legislation, rule and funding that seeks to prevent or reduce the impact of mental illness and post-traumatic stress in firefighters. - Support legislation, rule, and funding to make our fire service members safer and better prepared to deal with the emerging threat of active shooters / hostile events and public health emergencies. - Support the ability of our members to obtain classes, training, and continuing education credits through an online medium where that training methodology can be effective.